 Electrically pumped quantum-dot near-IR microlaser on silicon has submilliamp threshold

-Researchers from the Hong Kong University of Science and Technology (HKUST) and the University of California, Santa Barbara (UCSB) have created record-small electrically pumped microlasers epitaxially grown on industry-standard (001) silicon (Si) substrates.1 The devices operate in a whispering-gallery-mode microlaser with a radius of 5 to 50 μm, have a submilliamp threshold of 0.6 mA (for the 5-μm-radius version), emit in the near-infrared (near-IR; 1.3 μm), and operate at temperatures up to 100°C. The thresholds and footprints are orders of magnitude smaller than previously reported lasers epitaxially grown on Si, the researchers say.
-Such lasers will be useful in the upcoming generation of silicon photonic circuits for communications and data centers.
+Researchers from the Hong Kong University of Science and Technology (HKUST) and the University of California, Santa Barbara (UCSB) have now created record-small electrically pumped microlasers epitaxially grown on industry-standard (001) silicon (Si) substrates.1 The devices operate in a whispering-gallery-mode microlaser with a radius of 5 μm, have a submilliamp threshold of 0.6 mA, emit in the near-IR (1.3 μm), and operate at temperatures up to 100 °C. The thresholds and footprints are orders of magnitude smaller than those previously reported lasers epitaxially grown on Si, say the researchers.

-It should be noted that a development similar in some ways was reported in 2016 by a group of researchers from University College London (London, England), the University of Sheffield (Sheffield, England), and Cardiff University (Cardiff, Wales), although these lasers did not operate in the whispering-gallery mode and were also much larger (3 mm long).2
+It should be noted that a somewhat similar development was reported in 2016 by a group of researchers from University College London (London, England), the University of Sheffield (Sheffield, England), and Cardiff University (Cardiff, Wales).

-The gallium arsenide (GaAs)-based III-V semiconductor devices from HKUST and UCSB, which also incorporate aluminum (Al) and indium (In), consist of a GaAs layer on Si, 15 periods of thin (5 nm/5 nm) AlGaAs/GaAs layers, and seven InAs/InGaAs quantum dot-in-a-well layers in the laser's active region (see figure).
+The gallium arsenide (GaAs) based III-V semiconductor devices from HKURST and UCSB, which also incorporate aluminum (Al) and indium (In), consist of a GaAs layer on Si, 15 periods of thin (5 nm/5 nm) Al0.3Ga0.7As/GaAs layers, and seven InAs/InGaAs quantum dot-in-a-well layers in the laser's active region.

 "The realization of high-performance micron-sized lasers directly grown on Si represents a major step toward utilization of direct III-V/Si epitaxy as an alternate option to wafer-bonding techniques as on-chip silicon light sources with dense integration and low power consumption," says Kei May Lau, a professor at HKUST.